m3tac1ph4r/Notes/Interview Important/Projects.md

 ### 2. Fitness Club
 Fitness club is a web application for fitness freak people.
 It includes various body part exercises also it provides youtube sample videos for that exercise.
-I used
+I used exerciseDB API for fetching the information about exercises.
+And Youtube API for fetching the sample videos of the exercises.